-- That the NSW Government undertake a comprehensive vision and master planning process for Penrith Lakes and that Council have a seat at the table to advocate for greater access for the community. - Funding to plan and deliver dedicated active transport paths connecting Penrith City Centre to the Lakes and the Nepean River (at the Yandhai Nepean Crossing).
+- That the NSW Government undertake a comprehensive vision and master planning process for Penrith Lakes and that Council have a seat at the table to advocate for greater access from the surrounding City.
+A long term activation plan is needed for Penrith Beach to continue operations beyond the 2024/25 summer period - Funding to plan and deliver dedicated active transport paths connecting Penrith City Centre to the Lakes and the Nepean River (at the Yandhai Nepean Crossing).